prpthapa/Machine__Learning__/Day_73/README.md

 ## Day 72 - Simple Linear Regression

-Today I learned about Simple Linear Regression and focused on understanding the mathematical foundation behind how the model makes predictions.
+Today I focused on understanding the mathematical foundation behind how the model makes predictions.

 ### Topics Covered

-- Introduction to Linear Regression
-- Simple Linear Regression
 - Mathematical intuition behind Linear Regression
 - Equation of a regression line
 - Slope and intercept